higherrrrrrr/higherrrrrrr.fun/services/protocol/docs/AUDIT.md

    - Validates distribution percentages (non-LP ≤ 35%, remainder = 65% for LP).
    - Mints the entire supply, then locks the mint authority.
    - **Potential Attack Vector**: If distributions are mis-typed, it could hamper the intended supply.
 The code checks `is_pool` for exactly one or zero occurrences.
 If there’s more than one, it errors.
 This is good.
-   - The logic sets up an Orca Whirlpools pool with `init_pool`.
+   - The logic sets up an Meteora Whirlpools pool with `init_pool`.
    - Overall, the function is consistent with the tokenomics doc.

 2. **evolutions.rs**